CNN —

 Judge says ‘the ends of justice require disclosure’

-The first anonymous grand juror has suggested that Cameron may have misrepresented to the public the case presented to the panel, according the juror’s attorney.
+The anonymous grand juror has suggested that Cameron may have misrepresented to the public the case presented to the panel, according the juror’s attorney.

 Cameron’s office had requested a stay of any court order allowing the juror to speak out publicly until after a potential state appeal.